wosevision/virtualtour/readme.md

 ### AngularJS

 AngularJS is a MVW (Model-View-Whatever) Javascript Framework for creating single-page web applications.
-In this boilerplate, it is used for all the application routing as well as all of the frontend views and logic.
+In this project, it is used for all the application routing as well as all of the frontend views and logic.

-The AngularJS files are all located within `/app/js`, structured in the following manner:
+The AngularJS files are all located within `/app`, structured in the following manner:

 ```
-/controllers
+├── components
-  index.js   (the main module on which all controllers will be mounted, loaded in main.js)
+│   ├── component
-  example.js
+│   │   ├── childcomponent
-/directives
+│   │   │   ├── example_directive.js
-  index.js   (the main module on which all directives will be mounted, loaded in main.js)
+│   │   │   ├── example-part_factory.js
-  example.js
+│   │   │   ├── example_directive.js
-/filters
+│   │   │   └── example_filter.js
-  index.js (the main module on which all filters will be mounted, loaded in main.js)
+│   │   └── childcomponent
-  example.js
+│   │       ├── example_directive.js
-/services
+│   │       ├── example-part_factory.js
-  index.js   (the main module on which all services will be mounted, loaded in main.js)
+│   │       ├── example_directive.js
-  example.js
+│   │       └── example_filter.js
-constants.js  (any constant values that you want to make available to Angular)
+│   ├── app_config.js
-main.js       (the main file read by Browserify, also where the application is defined and bootstrapped)
+│   ├── app_run.js
-on_run.js     (any functions or logic that need to be executed on app.run)
+│   ├── app_templates.js
-on_config.js  (all route definitions and any logic that need to be executed on app.config)
+│   ├── index.js
-templates.js  (this is created via Gulp by compiling your views, and will not be present beforehand)
+└── main.js
 ```

 ##### Module organization